Can a Chatbot Be a “Co-Conspirator”? Inside the OpenAI Lawsuit

 When people think about dangerous products, they usually picture something physical, like a defective car part, unsafe medication, or faulty equipment.
 But as artificial intelligence becomes more common in everyday life, courts are beginning to face a new question: what happens when technology is allegedly used to help plan violent acts?

 Our team at Osborne, Francis & Pettis recently traveled to Tallahassee to stand alongside the legal team representing the family of Tiru Chabba, a university dining employee who lost his life in the April 2025 mass shooting at Florida State University.
-Greg Francis and Ryan Fletcher participated in the press conference following the filing of a federal lawsuit connected to the shooting and allegations involving OpenAI and ChatGPT.
+Greg Francis and J Robert Bell III participated in the press conference following the filing of a federal lawsuit connected to the shooting and allegations involving OpenAI and ChatGPT.

 At the Center of the OpenAI FSU Lawsuit: 16,000 Alleged Chats